Third Wheel: How Third Parties Can Become Relevant

 Third Wheel

-From Third Wheel to Three’s Company?
+From Third Wheel to Three’s Company

 On the other hand, even if the third-party candidate is a loved former president like Theodore Roosevelt, their votes could take away support from a major party candidate and potentially give the election to their least-liked candidate.

-This is not just the case for many people in presidential elections but also for the election of members of Congress and state politicians.
+This is not just the case for many people in presidential elections, but also for the election of members of Congress and state politicians.

-So, is there any hope for a third party one day?
+So, is there any hope for a third-party one day?

 Yes, but it would require a change in our electoral system.

+In the United States, we use a single-member district plurality system.
 This means that one representative represents a certain number of people in a defined district.
 For example, you have one congressman who represents the congressional district you live in.

+More importantly, though, is that these officials are elected through a plurality system, meaning a candidate only needs the most votes to win.
+For example, let’s say candidates A, B, and C are vying to win an election.
+And let’s say their district has a total of 14 people who vote.
 If candidate A gets 6 votes, candidate B receives 5 votes, and candidate C gets 3 votes, candidate A wins in a plurality system because they got the most votes.

 So even though 8 people didn’t vote for candidate A, they still won the election.